-MAT 201 Calculus I
+MAT 201 Calculus I 6gh

 This course will involve the study of limits, continuity, the derivative, applications of the derivative, definite and indefinite integrals, and the Fundamental Theorem of Calculus.
+(Credit may only be received for either MAT 201 or MAT 201A/201B.
+The combination of MAT 201A and MAT 201B is equivalent to MAT 201 for degree purposes or to satisfy prerequisite requirements.)
 Prerequisite: "C" or better in MAT 112 or by permission.

-MAT 202 Calculus II
+MAT 202 Calculus II 6qh

 This course will involve the study of applications of integrals that include the study of area and volume; integration techniques to include exponential, logarithmic, hyperbolic and inverse trigonometric functions; improper integrals; and infinite series and sequences.
-Prerequisite: MAT 201
+Prerequisite: "C" or better in MAT 201.